Integer-Forcing Linear Receivers: Conventional Receiver Architectures

 Since we focus on the case where each data stream is encoded at the same rate, the achievable sum rate is dictated by the worst stream,

-The complexity of a linear receiver architecture is dictated primarily by the choice of decoding algorithm for the individual data streams.
+\begin{remark} The complexity of a linear receiver architecture is dictated primarily by the choice of decoding algorithm for the individual data streams.
 In the worst case (when ML decoding is used for each data stream), the complexity is exponential in the blocklength of the data stream.
-In practice, one can employ low-density parity-check (LDPC) codes to approach rates close to the capacity with linear complexity \cite{rsu01}.
+In practice, one can employ modern codes with iterative decoders, such as low-density parity-check (LDPC) codes~\cite{rsu01}, to approach rates close to the capacity with linear complexity. \end{remark}

+For the \textit{zero-forcing receiver}, we choose the equalization matrix to be the pseudoinverse of the channel matrix, which leads to the zero-forcing sum rate In the case where $\mrr \geq \mrt$ and $\mathbf{H}$ is full rank, the resulting channel outputs $\mathbf{\tilde{y}}_1,\ldots,\mathbf{\tilde{y}}_\mrt$ are interference free.
+If $\mathbf{H}$ is orthogonal, the zero-forcing receiver attains the performance of a joint ML decoder.
+However, as the condition number of $\mathbf{H}$ increases, the performance gap between the zero-forcing receiver and the joint ML receiver increases due to noise amplification (see the example in Section \ref{ex:2}).

+The \textit{linear MMSE receiver} applies the MMSE equalization matrix which maximizes the rate expression~\eqref{eq:rlinear} and yields the linear MMSE sum rate In the low SNR regime, this receiver can significantly outperform zero-forcing.